 Thunderbird and Enigmail

-The current release of Enigmail (as of this writing: 2.0.3, released May 8, 2018) includes mitigation against OpenPGP EFAIL attacks, except for keypairs using non-default ciphers.
+The current release of Enigmail (as of May 25, 2018: 2.0.5, released May 21, 2018) includes mitigation against all known EFAIL attacks.
 Remote loading of content is disabled by default in recent releases of Thunderbird.Viewing emails in plain text provides additional risk mitigation.
 To enforce the display of emails in plain text format instead of HTML, use the option View → Message Body As → Plain Text.
 Once set, this will remain your viewing preference until you change it.

 To ensure remote content loading is disabled (the default), navigate to Preferences → Privacy.
 Ensure the checkbox “Allow remote content in messages” is not set.